Exogenist/Jupiter-Marketing-Website/README.md

-# Jupiter Sales and MArketing
+# Jupiter Sales and Marketing
 Commision website design for a client.

 ## TO DO: